mwidmann/wsl-talk/PITCHME.md

 - Much wider variety of devices to choose from @note[cheaper and with more features in many cases]
 - pretty (and) stable operating system (ymmv)
 - Good tools @note[We'll talk alternatives later...]
-- Almost all tools are available for Windows in binary form as well
+- Almost all tools are available for Windows as well
 - [Chocolatey](https://chocolatey.org/)
 @ulend